1882 Spuyten Duyvil train wreck: Rescue efforts

 Since it was a Friday night, Kilcullen's tavern was busy; many of those present were workers at a nearby foundry.
 Some patrons outside in the mild weather for that time of year (around 35 F) had witnessed the crash, and they brought others from the bar and the neighborhood to offer aid and rescue victims, with the help of crew and unhurt or minimally injured survivors.
 James Kilcullen himself offered the train crew the use of the shutters from his building as stretchers.

 Burr saw that the locomotive's boiler was damaged and might explode.
 He took the shovel from his fireman and began shoveling snow into the furnace to douse the fire.
-Rescuers who had carried water to the wreck from the nearby creek in order to put out the blaze consuming the wrecked sleepers likewise, realizing the more imminent danger, followed Burr's lead and began throwing it on the outside of the boiler (a decision that may have cost some trapped passengers their lives).
+Rescuers who had carried water to the wreck from the nearby creek in order to put out the blaze consuming the wrecked sleepers likewise, realizing the more imminent danger, followed Burr's lead and began throwing it on the outside of the boiler.
 Soon the fire in the firebox was extinguished, and the rescuers' attention turned to the fire in the sleepers, from which screams of those trapped within could be heard.